Alexander Mikhailovich Golitsyn (vice chancellor): Biography

-From 9 June 1762 to 2 April 1775 — Vice-Chancellor, Vice-President, member of the Collegium of Foreign Affairs, Knight of the Order of Alexander Nevsky (1762).
-Since 1764 — full Privy Councillor.
-In 1774, he received the Order of St. Andrew and became a senator; Chief Chamberlain (1775).
+From 9 June 1762 to 2 April 1775 he was Privy Councillor (1764), senator, and Chief Chamberlain and member of the Collegium of Foreign Affairs.
+Dmitry Alekseevich Golitsyn carried on a lively correspondence with his cousin, Alexander Mikhailovich Golitsyn.
+In this correspondence they discussed precisely the problems of serfdom and issues related to the allocation of property to peasants.

 In 1764 he was involved in the collection of paintings Catharina received from Johann Ernst Gotzkowsky. which is regarded as the birth of Hermitage Museum.
 In 1771 he collaborated with his cousin Dmitri Alekseyevich Gallitzin in The Hague to acquire rare paintings after the death of Gerrit Braamcamp, but the valuable cargo on board of Vrouw Maria got lost near the coast of Finland in a storm.

 As Vice-chancellor for more than a decade, he did not enjoy the Empress's favor.
+(His cousin expressed criticism on the First Partition of Poland in 1772.)
 Interested mainly in the external side of diplomatic relations, Golitsyn had no influence on affairs; the head of Russian politics was Panin.
 Foreigners did not rate Prince Golitsyn's abilities very highly, but they noted that he always stood outside the parties and avoided intrigues.
 According to the British envoy, he "confused rather than helped, even in the trifles to which he was allowed".